fakeuser5/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

   "platform": (string) platform of the device (iOS, Android, web, etc.), "device_id": (string) id of the device that we made a delivery attempt to, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
-Action-based or API triggered messages get a unique dispatch_id per user.
+Action-based or API triggered messages get a unique dispatch_id per user., "ad_id": (string) advertising identifier, "ad_id_type": (string) One of 'ios_idfa', 'google_ad_id', 'windows_ad_id', OR 'roku_ad_id', "ad_tracking_enabled": (boolean) whether advertising tracking is enabled for the device }
-}
 ```
 {% endapi %}